j-sieben/PIT/Doc/using_pit.md

 - `pit.assert_exists`
 - `pit.assert_not_exists`

 Most methods are provided with overloads for `varchar2`, `number` and `date`, the exists methods take a sql statement as parameter and check whether that statement returns at least one or no row.
 Only `select` statements are allowed here of course ...
+PIT offers an overloaded method for the `pi.assert_(not_)exists` method that either accept a sql statement as `varchar2`or an openend cursor.
 The most generic function is `pit.assert` which expects a boolean expression of any kind and returns without result if the condition evaluates to true and throws an exception otherwise.

-I added the paramter `p_affected_id` to the assertion methods as I did before in the log methods.
+I added paramter `p_affected_id` to the assertion methods as I did before in the log methods.
 Reason is that many validations require a reference to an input field or similar.
 E.g. in APEX you have the possibility to attach an error message to a specific input field.
 I found it cumbersome to validate input, create a message for it and then have to deal with proper placement of that message on the screen.
 By adding `p_affected_id` it's now possible to simply pass in the id of the element you're working at and you're done, the rest is done within output module `pit_apex`.

 Plus, you have the ability to pass in any custom error codes you like.
 If the assertion fails, those custom error codes are integrated into the message instance for later reference.
+Error codes can refine a constant error.
+Imagine a set of validations that validates whether a required input exists.
+Normally, all these validations will throw the same error if the validation fails.
+With error codes, you can refine which parameter value failed without having to create new messages for each validation.

-What makes all assertion methods convenient is that they come with a default message (which of course can be translated as any other message PIT uses).
-Should you require to do so, you may pass in your own message that gets thrown if the assertion fails.
+What makes all assertion methods convenient is that they come with a default message so you can call the assertion methods with no parameter except for the test.
+If you need to, you may pass in your own message that gets thrown if the assertion fails.
 Simply pass in the message name and the message parameters optionally.
 Here's an example on how to check an assertion with a user defined message:

 ```
 begin